linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 > Note: Additional routes to `voting` may have to be added to give valuable insights on Retries and Timeouts.
 For example, a route that takes longer than `X` seconds to respond.
 A timeout of `X` may then be configured to witness the drop in `"effective_success"`.

+**7. Distributed Tracing (optional)**

+Currently there exist some integration tests for _Distributed tracing_.
+Applications meshed with Linkerd can be easily tested for this by making a `GET` request on the Jaeger backend at `/api/traces` endpoint on port 16686. (lookback and service parameters shall be made configurable via CLI flags)

+**8. Canary Release (optional)**

+Once a Canary Release is configured, an updated may be triggered.
+The metrics from the `stat` cmd may be verified to ensure that this feature is configured correctly.

 ### Protocol related tests
-It is important to note that these tests could fail if the workloadNamespace property of the test config is set to anything other than the default (moviechat/emojivoto) application.
+It is important to note that these tests could fail if the `workloadNamespace` property of the test config is set to anything other than the default (moviechat/emojivoto) application.

 **1. gRPC Streaming**